 Guardians and Wards Act, 1890

-Legal advice on your custody rights
+Expert advice on custody rights

-Filing for physical/legal/joint custody in Family Courts
+Filing petitions for physical, legal, or joint custody in Family Courts

 Representation in custody trials and appeals

-Negotiating and formalizing parenting plans
+Negotiation and formalization of parenting plans

 Securing visitation rights or supervised access